IBM/knative101/README.md

 # Knative 101

-This is the repository for the Knative 101 workshop from IBM.

 In this lab, you'll learn about Knative, a new open source collaboration from IBM, Google, Pivotal, Red Hat, Cisco, and others.
 You'll create a new cluster on IKS, intall istio & knative to that cluster, and then deploy a node.js fibonacci application to Knative.

 You'll learn to deploy applications using kubectl and a configuration yaml file, as well as to deploy applications using the knctl tool.
 You'll be able to see your application scale up when in use, and then scale back down to zero pods when it's not being used.